 The Revive throws off the burdensome IFP yoke in several ways.
 First, it literally eliminates the IFP.
 Second, it cuts the number of dynamic seals in half compared to the three most common dropper models, going from four to two.
 The result is a simpler system that doesn't require the precise tolerances and perfect seals of the typical IFP design, so it just works better because, well, it just works.
 And it keeps working without the issues inherent in IFP designs gumming up the works.

 - A dropper post that privileges reliable function and simplicity

 - Unique design eliminates common causes of malfunction

-- Hydraulic system resets with only a 4mm Allen key
+- Hydraulic system "bleeds" post with only a 4mm Allen key

 - Pins and bushings replaceable without opening hydraulic system

 - Single piece lower design is stronger and less prone to rotational play

 - Item #BYK0001